kjappelbaum/pyepal/README.md

 ## Usage

 The main logic is implemented in the `PALBase` class.
-There are some pre-built classes for common use-cases (`GPy`, `sklearn`) that inherit from this class.
+There are some prebuilt classes for common use cases (`GPy`, `sklearn`) that inherit from this class.

 ### Pre-Built classes